WeTravel Software Engineer Salary in Greater Amsterdam Area | €61.3K-€85.7K+ | Levels.fyi

 The median Software Engineer compensation in Greater Amsterdam Area package at WeTravel totals €85.7K per year.
-View the base salary, stock, and bonus breakdowns for WeTravel's total compensation packages.
+View the base salary, equity, and bonus breakdowns for WeTravel's total compensation packages.
 Last updated: 11/6/2025

 Company